 Baptism is our welcome to the family of Christ.
 In baptism, we acknowledge and celebrate the grace of God, confess our sin, accept membership in the family of Christ, and vow to trust in and serve Jesus Christ as our Lord.
 Baptism is the outward and visible sign of our covenant (holy agreement) with God to accept God’s gifts of freedom and power and to grow in faith through the constant efforts of the Holy Spirit and the lifelong practice of prayer, study, service, witness, and worship.

-Baptisms are held in either the Sanctuary (traditional services) or in the element (our contemporary services).
+Baptisms are held in either the Sanctuary (traditional services), in The Element (our contemporary services), and at Living Stones Church, our west campus.